Alsafy01/quantum-search/README.md

     1. exaclty the same as the number we are searching for, or
     2. the exact bitwise complement of the number we are searching for.
   - We then mark those states which satisfy one of the above conditions, by `bringing a -ve phase` into the qubits
+  - The function of the oracle can also be interpreted as reflection about the marked states

 #### Working of the Oracle
   - The CNOT gates compare the individual ![\small|s\rangle](https://latex.codecogs.com/svg.latex?\small|s\rangle) (search state) qubits and the individual ![\small|d\rangle](https://latex.codecogs.com/svg.latex?\small|d\rangle) (data) qubits.